 Directors- A minimum number of two directors is required for registering the private limited company.
 Each of the directors should have DIN i.e. director identification number which is given by the ministry of corporate affairs.
 One of the directors must be a resident of India which means he/she should have stayed in India for not less than 182 days in a previous calendar year.

 Registered office address- While going for the registration of the company, the owner should provide the temporary address of the company until it does not get register.
-However when the company has been registered then its permanent address of its registered office should be suited with the registrar of the company.
-The Registered office of the company is where companies main affairs are been conducted and where all the documents are placed.
+However when the company has been registered then the permanent address of its registered office should be suited with the registrar of the company.
+The Registered office of the company is where the company’s main affairs are been conducted and where all the documents are placed.

 Professional certification- In a company there are many professionals which have required for many purposes.
 For incorporating a private limited company certification by these professionals are necessary.
-Various professionals such as company secretary, chartered accountant, cost accountant etc are required to make their certification at the time of company incorporation.
+Various professionals such as company secretary, chartered accountants, cost accountants, etc are required to make their certification at the time of company incorporation.

 In a public company, regulation and ownership of shares can be sold to the public on an open market.
 On the other hand, in a private company, shares can be sold or transferred to other people by the choice of the owner.
-Shares of such company are owned by founders, management or a group of private investors.
-Shares here are not sold in open market.
+Shares of such companies are owned by founders, management, or a group of private investors.
+Shares here are not sold in the open market.
 Thus there will be less number of shareholders.
-This means less complexity and confusion in decision making and management.
+This means less complexity and confusion in decision-making and management.